A Tombstone drama

 The film is directed by John English, who specialized in The Lone Ranger, Zorro and Dick Tracy pictures, and written by Sherman L Lowe, veteran of such epics as Dames Ahoy! or Burn ‘Em Up Barnes (although he did later write the 1940 Law and Order).
 The whole team, in fact, was expert at the short, exciting melodramas beloved by young, male audiences at their local movie theaters.

-In this movie Syd Saylor is Tex’s humorous sidekick (Tex hadn’t graduated to Fuzzy Knight yet) and although Syd, as Claude Hopper, known by Tex, hilariously, as “Grass”, has a bit of business with a trombone which he thinks he can play but can’t, he generally isn’t funny and so the comic relief falls a bit flat.
+In this movie Syd Saylor is Tex’s humorous sidekick (Tex hadn’t graduated to Fuzzy Knight yet) and although Syd, as Claude Hopper, known by Tex, hilariously, as “Grass”, has a bit of business with a trombone which he thinks he can play but can’t, he generally isn’t funny and so the comic relief doesn't give you any.

 Tex and Syd join a traveling show whose wagons are burned by the baddies, so Tex sets out to make some money to re-equip the troupe and gets a job as a tax collector, on 10% commission of everything he takes in.
 This brings him into conflict with Harry Price (Forrest Taylor), chief baddy and tax delinquent, who had, of course, burnt those wagons.